bruffridge/AppLayout/README.md

 ## Documentation

 **Update:** The layout now compiles with [LESS](http://lesscss.org/)!
 I changed the dropdowns to use code from Twitter's Bootstrap modified slightly for my design.
-The documentation below will need to be updated to reflect these new changes.

-### Responsive
+### Overview

-This layout was designed to be [responsive](http://www.alistapart.com/articles/responsive-web-design/).
-By default it will fill 100% of the viewport.
+This layout was designed to be [responsive](http://www.alistapart.com/articles/responsive-web-design/), lightweight (7.5 kb), accessible (508 compliant), and usable in IE7+, Chrome, Safari, Firefox 3.6+, and Opera.

+### Layout: Fluid or Fixed

+Using LESS variables you can quickly modify the layout to be either fluid or fixed.
+Just set the @layout variable to either fluid or fixed in site.less.
+By default it is fluid.

+    @layout:            fluid;//fluid or fixed

+Then in these two blocks include a couple of mixins:

     div#footer, div#header, div#body {
-      /*width: expression(this.width > 1280 ?
-1280: (this.width < 800 ?
-800: true));
-	    max-width: 1280px;
-	    min-width: 800px;*/

-    html, body, div#container, div#top, div#middle, div#bottom {
-      /*width: expression(this.width < 800 ?
-800: true);
-	    min-width: 800px;*/
-    }
+        .layoutInner(@layout);//fixed or fluid with defaults.
+        ...

+    div#footer, div#header, div#body {
+        .layoutInner(@layout);//fixed or fluid with defaults.
+        ...

+This will result in a layout that expands to fill 100% of the viewport.
+You can also give it bounds by adding a couple of variables.
+Just uncomment these two lines in site.less:

+    @layoutMax:         1280px;//optional if @layout = fluid. default is no max.
+    @layoutMin:         800px;//optional if @layout = fluid. default is no min.

+Then modify these to:

+    div#footer, div#header, div#body {
+        .layoutInner(@layout, @layoutMin, @layoutMax);
+        ...

+    div#footer, div#header, div#body {
+        .layoutOuter(@layout, @layoutMin);
+        ...

+This will give a layout that expands up to 1280px and contracts down to 800px.
+You can also create a fixed layout.
+Just set @layout to fixed.
+The default width is 1280px wide.
+But you can change it by setting an optional variable.

+    @layoutWidth:       600px;//optional if @layout = fixed. default is 1280px.

+Then modify these to:

+    div#footer, div#header, div#body {
+        .layoutInner(@layout, @layoutWidth);
+        ...

+    div#footer, div#header, div#body {
+        .layoutOuter(@layout, @layoutWidth);
+        ...

-This will give the page a maximum width of 1280 pixels and a minimum width of 800 pixels.
-You can customize this however you wish.
-The header and footer will still visually extend to fill 100% of the viewport; only the contents will bounded by the max-width and min-width settings.
+**Note** The header and footer will still visually extend to fill 100% of the viewport; only the contents will bounded by the width settings.
 Look at [my blog's header](http://www.linecomments.com) on a screen with a resolution greater than 1280 pixels wide to see what this looks like.

 ### Mobile